BillZhao007/PIM-Tree_Competitors/README.md

-# Indexes used for PIM-Tree benchmarks
+# In-memory Database Indexes used for Benchmarks

 This repository is forked from https://github.com/cuckoo-trie/other-benchmarked-indexes.
 It is used here as a competitor in evaluation of the PIM-Tree.